Joey Votto Player Props: Reds vs. Rockies

-Joey Votto -- 2-for-3 with a home run and three RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Colorado Rockies, with Noah Davis on the hill, on June 20 at 7:10 PM ET.
+Joey Votto -- 0-for-4 in his most recent game -- will be in action for the Cincinnati Reds versus the Colorado Rockies, with Connor Seabold on the mound, on June 21 at 12:35 PM ET.

-He collected three RBI (going 2-for-3 with a home run and a walk) in his last game against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Rockies.

 Joey Votto Game Info & Props vs. the Rockies